15 reasons to visit Panama, NOW!

 Reason #6 Panama has pristine nature

 Much of Panamanian nature is still unexplored.
-During my research for beautiful places, I sometimes came across beautiful waterfalls.
+During my research for unique places, I came across beautiful waterfalls.
 Those places turned out to be accessible, but not without difficulty.
 For one particular waterfall, for example, you had to hike a full day through the jungle and then spend the night with an indigenous tribe living there.
-Yes hello, where do you make that anymore?
-For adventurous people who want to get off the beaten path, there is plenty to explore here.
+So, for adventurous people who want to get off the beaten path, there is plenty to explore.

-But even if you do do do the “known route,” you won’t encounter any major entrance gates here where you have to pay an entrance fee.
-Most of the hikes you do here are on private land.
-Often you have to give the farmer a few dollars to go through his (gigantic) “garden.
+But even if you do the “known route,” you won’t encounter any major entrance gates where you have to pay an entrance fee.
+Most of the hikes you will do here, are on private land.
+Often you have to give the farmer a few dollars to go through his (gigantic) ‘garden’.
 In return, he maintains the path.
 Beautiful right?

-I think there are still insanely many gems here that no one has seen yet!
+I think there are insanely many gems here that no one has seen yet!

 Reason #7 Panama is safe